Threat brief Security Intelligence. Playbooks, checklists, and field-tested notes.

 Key Concepts to Know

-- IDS/IPS: Intrusion Detection and Prevention Systems — the real deal for spotting active attacks in real time.
+• IDS/IPS: Intrusion Detection and Prevention Systems — a strong option for spotting active attacks in real time.

 From what I’ve seen, most home users need a hardware firewall with DPI and basic IDS features.
 Anything more is probably overkill unless you’re working with sensitive data from home.